The

 It should also be noted that it is much cheaper to register a branch than a subsidiary in France.

 Branch offices in France are liable to the payment of various corporate taxes and social security taxes.
 The corporate income tax in France is one of the most import is charged at a lower rate, of 26.5%.
-Staring with the next financial year – 2022 – the tax will be charged at a rate of 25%.
+Starting with 2022, the tax is set at a rate of 25%.
 Other taxes are charged for a profit above EUR 500,000.

 Advantages of branch offices in France